-At least 9 people being tested for coronavirus in Alameda County
+Fewer than 10 people being tested for coronavirus in Alameda County

 ALAMEDA COUNTY, Calif.
-(KRON) — Less than 10 people are being tested for the deadly coronavirus in Alameda County, according to health officials.
+(KRON) — Fewer than 10 people are being tested for the deadly coronavirus in Alameda County, according to health officials.

 The Alameda County Health Department told FOX40 sister station KRON4 there are no confirmed cases at this time.